banzaicloud/spark-metrics/PrometheusSink.md

 *.sink.prometheus.period=<period> - defaults to 10
 *.sink.prometheus.unit=< unit> - defaults to seconds (TimeUnit.SECONDS)
 *.sink.prometheus.pushgateway-enable-timestamp=<enable/disable metrics timestamp> - defaults to false
+# Metrics name processing (version 2.3-1.1.0 +)
+*.sink.prometheus.metrics-name-capture-regex=<regular expression to capture sections metric name sections to be replaces>
+*.sink.prometheus.metrics-name-replacement=<replacment captured sections to be replaced with>
 ```

 * **pushgateway-address-protocol** - the scheme of the URL where pushgateway service is available